dee-me-tree-or-love/pypiserver-476-replica/README.md

 You should be able to access `pypiserver` behind the NGINX reverse proxy at `localhost:8081`.

 > For more information see [`./vagrant-setup`](./docker-setup/).
-> :lightbulb: Once you would like to cleanup the vagrant machine run `make destroy-vagrant`.
+> 💡 Once you would like to cleanup the vagrant machine run `make destroy-vagrant`.

 #### Vagrant Result

 > <details>
 > <summary>Requesting basic auth on frontend running in Vagrant (.gif)</summary>
 >
 > ![vagrant](./.docs/vagrant.gif)
 > </details>